HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

   )
 }}

-In fact you don't need to even leave this site as we [use them here too](https://github.com/HTTPArchive/almanac.httparchive.org/pull/645)!
+In fact you don't need to even leave this site as we <a hreflang="en" href="https://github.com/HTTPArchive/almanac.httparchive.org/pull/645">use them here too</a>!

 It's hard to accurately determine what a skip link is when analyzing sites.
 For this analysis, if we found an anchor link (`href=#heading1`) within the first 3 links on the page, we defined this as a page with a skip link.
 So 14.19% is a strict upper bound.

 ### Shortcuts

-Shortcut keys set via the [`aria-keyshortcuts`](https://www.w3.org/TR/wai-aria-1.1/#aria-keyshortcuts) or [`accesskey`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/accesskey) attributes can be used in one of two ways:
+Shortcut keys set via the <a hreflang="en" href="https://www.w3.org/TR/wai-aria-1.1/#aria-keyshortcuts">`aria-keyshortcuts`</a> or [`accesskey`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/accesskey) attributes can be used in one of two ways:

 1. Activating an element on the page, like a link or button.

 2. Giving a certain element on the page focus.
 For example, shifting focus to a certain input on the page, allowing a user to then start typing into it.

-Adoption of [`aria-keyshortcuts`](https://www.w3.org/TR/wai-aria-1.1/#aria-keyshortcuts) was almost absent from our sample, with it only being used on 159 sites out of over 4 million analyzed.
+Adoption of <a hreflang="en" href="https://www.w3.org/TR/wai-aria-1.1/#aria-keyshortcuts">`aria-keyshortcuts`</a> was almost absent from our sample, with it only being used on 159 sites out of over 4 million analyzed.
 The [`accesskey`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/accesskey) attribute was used more frequently, being found on 2.47% of web pages (1.74% on mobile).
 We believe the higher usage of shortcuts on desktop is due to developers expecting mobile sites to only be accessed via a touch screen and not a keyboard.

 What is especially surprising here is 15.56% of mobile and 13.03% of desktop sites which use shortcut keys assign the same shortcut to multiple different elements.
 This means browsers have to guess which element should own this shortcut key.